humdingerb/EmailViews/README.md

 ## Requirements

-- 64-bit Haiku (tested on R1/nightly builds)
 - At least one email account configured in Haiku's E-mail preferences
 - `mail_daemon` running (starts automatically when email accounts are configured)
+- EmailViews was developed in 64-bit Haiku, but should compile and run on R1/beta 5 and after

 ## Building